Dayton.FYI

 The Challenges This Proposal Seeks To Address

 1. The funding crisis.
-Arguably the most pressing and the root of everything that follows.
 Because we live in America, the collapse of the media ecosystem is largely a story of market collapse.
-American journalism has almost always been a private enterprise.
 From the explicitly partisan broadsheets of the early republic through the advertising-subsidized daily newspapers of the twentieth century, the production of local news has been a business — often a wildly profitable one.
-For most of its history, this arrangement worked well enough.
-Advertising revenue cross-subsidized the civic functions of journalism: the accountability reporting, the city hall beat, the public records work, the deep-dive investigations.
+Advertising revenue cross-subsidized the civic functions of journalism: the watchdog reporting, the city hall beat, the public records work, the deep-dive investigations.
 The market didn’t fund these things because they were profitable, it funded them because they came bundled with the profitable or fun parts — classifieds, car ads, comics, crosswords, and legal notices.

 That bundle no longer exists.
-The internet unbundled it, and platforms captured the revenue.
+The internet unbundled it, and new, more targeted digital platforms captured the revenue.
 This is not a temporary downturn or a market correction, it is a permanent structural change.

 This ubiquitous market failure justifies public investment.
 Not because government should be in the news business — it should not — but because the civic functions that journalism performs are public services that the market can no longer sustain.
 Public safety is a public good; we fund it publicly.
 Clean water is a public good; we fund it publicly.
 Parks, libraries, public health — all public goods, all publicly funded, all operated with varying degrees of independence from the political bodies that authorize their budgets.

-The two-tier structure of this proposal, detailed later, reflects this conviction and offers multiple pathways, at different funding levels, to support a healthier information ecosystem.
+The two-tier structure of this proposal reflects this conviction and offers multiple pathways, at different funding levels, to support a healthier information ecosystem.

 2. The collapse of trusted, local information and the rise of misinformation.
 When credible local information disappears, the void doesn’t stay empty.
 It very quickly fills with rumor, algorithmically amplified outrage, misinformation that confirms what people already fear, and with disinformation deliberately engineered to exploit communities that no longer have a shared factual foundation.
-Springfield is the case study that happened here, in Ohio, in 2024: debunked claims about Haitian immigrants amplified nationally, triggering bomb threats to schools and government offices, in a community that lacked the local journalism infrastructure to establish and hold a factual baseline before the narrative spiraled.
+Springfield is the case study that happened here, in Ohio, in 2024: debunked claims about Haitian immigrants amplified nationally, triggering more than 30 bomb threats to schools and government offices, in a community whose local journalism infrastructure, despite admirable efforts from the staff of the Springfield News Sun, was insufficient in the face of the deliberate misinformation spread by powerful national figures and their platforms.
+(Unfortunately, due to a CMS migration, the Springfield News Sun coverage is currently inaccessible and it is unclear if it will be restored.)
 But Springfield is the dramatic example.
-The quieter, more corrosive version happens daily — in neighborhoods where residents have no reliable way to distinguish a legitimate development proposal from a predatory one, where a social media post about a city commission decision circulates without anyone with institutional knowledge to confirm, correct, or contextualize it.
+The quieter, more corrosive version happens daily: in neighborhoods where residents have no reliable way to distinguish a legitimate development proposal from a predatory one, where a social media post about a city commission decision circulates without anyone with institutional knowledge to confirm, correct, or contextualize it.
 The information ecosystem doesn’t degrade into silence, it degrades into something more pernicious: noise.
 And the people most vulnerable to that noise are the people who were least served by the commercial model to begin with.

 3. The access and equity gap.
 The information ecosystem’s collapse does not affect all residents equally, and the systems that preceded it were never designed to serve the whole community in the first place.
 The commercial model served the portion of the community that advertisers wanted to reach.
 Coverage of everyone else was a byproduct, not a commitment, and when the model collapsed the byproduct disappeared first.
 What remains is stratified by access: seniors who rely on print lose their primary information source when papers cut days or cease publication.
 Residents without reliable internet are locked out of digital-only alternatives.
 Non-English speakers are excluded from public documents that are never translated.
-Low-income neighborhoods that were already underserved are the first to become true information deserts — places where the answer to “what is my government doing?” is functionally unknowable.
-The equity gap isn’t a secondary concern.
-It’s the reason a civic information utility must be designed for universal reach from the start, not as an afterthought once the digital platform is built.
+Low-income neighborhoods that were already underserved are the first to become true information deserts, places where the answer to “what is my government doing?” is functionally unknowable.

 4. The public records gap: transparency without accessibility.
 Ohio law establishes that government records are public.
 It does not ensure that they are accessible in any meaningful sense.
 The reactive model — you request, the agency responds — serves journalists, lawyers, and activists who know what to ask for.
 It fails the resident who cannot request records they don’t know exist.
 And even when records are obtained, they arrive in formats designed for institutional use, not public comprehension: 500-page budgets, dense zoning codes, contracts buried in filing systems that predate the internet.
 The information is technically public.
 It is not, in practice, available.
-This gap means the raw material that informed civic judgment requires — the contracts, the votes, the spending decisions, the abatement agreements — sits behind a barrier of procedural knowledge and institutional literacy that most residents cannot cross.
-Proactive disclosure doesn’t just change how records are delivered.
-It changes who can participate in the civic process.
+This gap means the raw material that informed civic judgment requires — the contracts, the votes, the spending decisions, the abatement agreements — sits behind a moat of procedural knowledge and institutional literacy that most residents cannot cross.

-5. The threat to democratic self-governance.
-This is the challenge that gives all the others their urgency.
-When residents cannot find out what their government decided last week, when voters enter a booth — assuming they decide to exercise their right to vote — with no idea who the candidates for city commission are, when a neighborhood doesn’t know that an LLC has been buying every other house on the block, when a policy proposal is voted on before any independent analysis exists or its consequences are fully understood and debated — democracy doesn’t function.
-It becomes performative.
-Elections still happen, the meetings are held, the comment periods open and close, but the substance drains away because the informed public judgment that democratic governance requires has no informational foundation to rest on.
+5. The threat to democracy.
+When voters have no idea who the candidates for city commission are, when a neighborhood doesn’t know that an LLC has been buying every other house on the block, when a policy proposal is voted on before any independent analysis exists, democracy becomes performative.
+Elections still happen, the meetings are held, the comment periods open and close, but the substance drains away because the informed public judgment that democracy requires has no informational foundation to rest on.
 Every empirical study of the local news crisis confirms this: when local journalism disappears, fewer people vote and fewer people run for office, municipal borrowing costs rise, government spending becomes less efficient, and corruption increases.

 A Tiered Funding Approach